Passport Health logo

 Considered a routine vaccination for most travel itineraries.
 Single adult booster recommended.

-Recommended Travel Vaccinations for the Dominican Republic
+Recommended Travel Vaccinations for Dominican Republic

 VACCINE HOW DISEASE SPREADS DETAILS